create-sourav/Credit-Card-Power-bi-and-SQL-Project-/README.md

-**Short description**

-This repository contains a Power BI report (`.pbix`) and supporting artifacts for a Credit Card Analytics project.
-The report analyzes transaction- and customer-level data to surface revenue, interest earned, transaction counts, and behavioral/segment insights (by card category, income group, age group, state, job, education, and transaction type).

-> The included Power BI file is `credit card project sql+power bi.pbix` and there are two dashboard screenshots in the repo (used below in the README).
+This repository contains an end-to-end Credit Card Transaction Analytics project built using Power BI and SQL.
+The project focuses on real-time KPI monitoring, transaction trend analysis, customer behavior insights, and performance optimization.The goal of this project is to analyze large volumes of credit card transaction data and build an interactive, business-ready Power BI dashboard with SQL-powered data cleaning, modeling, and optimization.

 ---